-Best colony counter app for labs
+Best colony counter app for labs, iPhone, and Android

 See colony counting in action with lab laps